Stawa/Vera/README.md

 }
 ```

 Explore the [examples](./examples) directory in this repository for more detailed examples and use cases.
-These examples highlight GTTS's various capabilities and applications.
+These examples highlight Vera's various capabilities and applications.

 ## 🚧 Project Status